relevance/diametric/README.md

 What you need to do is just coding in Ruby using Diametric API.

-Although Diametric API makes coding very easy, you still have a freedom to hit Datomic's Java API directly.
+Although Diametric API makes coding very easy, you still have the freedom to hit Datomic's Java API directly.

 ## Typical coding steps

-Typical Diametric coding takes steps below:
+Typical Diametric coding follows the steps below:

 1. Connect to Datomic
 2. Define entities